-Total Number of Shares Average Price Total Number of Shares Purchased as Part of Publicly Announced Plans Dollar Value of Shares that May Yet be Repurchased Under the Plans Period Purchased Paid per Share or Programs (1) or Programs (1) November 4, 2018-December 1, 2018 - \$ - - \$ - December 2, 2018-January 5, 2019 (2) 2 19.02 - January 6, 2019-February 2, 2019 - - - Total 2
+Total Number of Dollar Value of

+Shares Purchased Shares that May

+Total Number as Part of Publicly Yet be Repurchased

+of Shares Average Price Announced Plans Under the Plans

+Period Purchased Paid per Share or Programs (1) or Programs (1)

+November 4, 2018-December 1, 2018 \$ - \$ -

+December 2, 2018-January 5, 2019 (2) 2 19.02

+January 6, 2019-February 2, 2019

+Total 2

-(1) The share repurchase program is conducted under authorizations made from time to time by our Board of Directors.
+- (1) The share repurchase program is conducted under authorizations made from time to time by our Board of Directors.
 In December 2018, our Board of Directors authorized us to repurchase up to \$75.0 million of our common stock.
 This program is expected to continue through February 1, 2020, unless the time period is extended or shortened by the Board of Directors.
-At February 3, 2019, there remains \$75.0 million available for share repurchase under the current share repurchase program.

-(2) During the thirteen weeks ended February 2, 2019, 1,703 shares were purchased by us in order to satisfy employee tax withholding obligations upon the vesting of restricted stock.
+At February 3, 2019, there remains \$75.0 million available for share repurchase under the current share repurchase program. - (2) During the thirteen weeks ended February 2, 2019, 1,703 shares were purchased by us in order to satisfy employee tax withholding obligations upon the vesting of restricted stock.
 These shares were not acquired pursuant to any publicly announced purchase plan or program.